 6. Help From Employer

 If having your car impounded is prohibiting you from getting to work, your employer might be willing to help.
-Maybe your boss would be kind enough to take some pay from your next check and give it to you in advance so you can continue on with daily life.
+Maybe your boss would be kind enough to take some pay from your next check and give it to you in advance so you can continue on with your daily life.

 Average Car Impound Fees